briansunter/graph/site/src/content/logseq/time-complexity.md

 Everything should be unambiguous and clear.

-If you can't describe the problem to a human, you don't k it well enough to write an algorithm.
+If you can't describe the problem to a human, you don't know it well enough to write an algorithm.

 You can't pass an imaginary number like $\sqrt{-1}$ without specifying how to deal with it